IcodeNet/angular2-webpack-typescript-exercises/steps/step4-displaying-contacts-list/step4-Binding-Collections.md

 # Exercise: Display a contacts list

-The aim of this exercise is to show how we can bind data collections that are a member property of a Data Source component.
+The aim of this exercise is to show how we can bind collections of data.
+Those collections will be member properties of a Data Source component - part of the component's API.

 ## Scenario

-In order to render a list of contacts, we can use  a static list from `src/app/mockData/contact-data.ts`.
+In order to render a list of contacts inside a components view, we can use as data source a static list from `src/app/mockData/contact-data.ts`.

 ```
 export let CONTACT_DATA = [